Wondering about rose fertilizer? Fortunately, feeding these lovely plants isn’t as difficult as it may seem.

 When selecting organic mulch for your rose bed, be sure to choose materials that are free of chemicals or other pollutants.
 Additionally, you should avoid using fresh grass clippings, as they can contain high levels of nitrogen that can burn your plants.

-Apply a layer of organic mulch around your rose bushes to help improve the health of the soil and protect the roots of your plants.
+Apply a layer of organic mulch around your rose bushes to help improve the soil’s health and protect your plants’ roots.
 Be sure to replenish the mulch regularly as it breaks down over time.
 Leave the old decomposed mulch in place and place a new layer of hardwood mulch on top every year or two.

 Important nutrients for rose plants